nayokim/java-adlister-practice/README.md

 Use this master branch as a base for your future features, this branch already has all the necessary code implemented up to the lesson on passwords including it's solution.

-You might have to change the default branch in your own fork so you can have the master branch as the the default and merge your contributions into it.
+You might have to change the default branch in your own fork so you can have the master branch as the the default and merge your contributions into it.# java-adlister-practice